arangodb/spring-boot-starter/demo/README.md

 };
 ```

-Add the following lines to AQLRunner.
+Add the following lines to `AQLRunner`.

 ```java
 System.out.println("## Find all characters with surname 'Lannister' (sort by age ascending)");